Polistes canadensis: Description and identification

 Both male and female Polistes canadensis have a uniformly light to dark mahogany-brown body, sometimes with the head and thorax of a lighter shade.
-Its rust colored body gives this species of red paper wasp its common name.
 Some feature a yellow apical margin of the first tergum as well.
 The wings are purplish black, and the veins and stigma are either black or reddish brown.
 Polistes canadensis is a large-bodied wasp with a wing length ranging from 17.0 to 24.5 mm.

 Nests are constructed from plant fibers such as dry grass and dead wood, which, as with other paper wasps, are mixed with saliva to create water-resistant nests made out of papery material.
 These nests are not covered with an outer envelope and feature hexagonal cells in which eggs are laid and larvae develop.
 A growing Polistes canadensis colony often engages in fission into several combs, with an average size of 30.8 cells per comb.
 A large, mature but still growing colony may have over 800 cells distributed among over 30 combs.
 Combs on vertical (walls and tree trunks) and sloping surfaces (tree limbs) hang with the petiole at the upper end.
 Colonies on tree trunks tend to add secondary combs above or below the first comb resulting in a linear arrangement.
 In contrast, nests on horizontal surfaces away from edges (i.e. ceilings) feature eccentric petioles with secondary combs bordering the central primary comb in a semicircular perimeter.
 No comb has more than one petiole.
 Petioles average 9.9 mm in length.
 When combs reach their final size, adult wasps can often step directly from one comb to another; the average distance between petioles of nearby combs is 2.9 cm.
 Although rare, adjacent combs sometimes fuse if they make contact.